likaer6/assignment1/README.md

 ## Most popular pub in Yerevan

-Which is most popula pub in Yerevan?
+Which is the most popular pub in Yerevan?

 ### Average income of respondents